 Municipal Separate Storm Sewer System (MS4) permits are required under the Clean Water Act and require the discharger to develop and implement a Storm Water Management Plan to reduce the discharge of pollutants to the Maximum Extent Practicable (MEP).

-Operators of construction sites that are one-acre or larger, including smaller sites part of a larger common plan of development, are monitored under the State’s Construction General Permit.
+Operators of construction sites on one-acre or larger, including smaller sites part of a larger common plan of development, are monitored under the State’s Construction General Permit.
 The Stormwater Program also requires specific control measures for post-construction runoff from new developments and redeveloped areas.

 The Stormwater Quality Control Criteria Plan (SWQCCP) provides development standards on these controls, including general site control measures, site-specific source control measures, and treatment control measures for the following: